naev/naev/dat/naevpedia/lore/factions/thurion.md

 Project Thurion was a secret Great Project founded by the Empire with the purpose of ascending the human existence to the next evolutionary stage with the use of genetic engineering, cybernetics and brain-computer interfaces.
 Needless to say, the research conducted was morally questionable and barely legal.
-Therefore, the project was top secret.
-Only few people knew about the project and it was closely guarded.
+Therefore, the project was top secret, with only few people knowing about the closely guarded project.
-The location of the project was chosen to be a remote planet (Sabe) which had been just recently discovered and lies beyond the periphery of known space.
+The location of the project was chosen to be a remote planet which had been just recently discovered and lies beyond the periphery of known space.
-The whole area (including Booster and Katami) has been declared as military exclusion zone to prevent civilians from accidentally stumbling upon the planet.
+The whole area was declared a military exclusion zone to prevent civilians from accidentally stumbling upon the planet.

 The scientists involved with the project received generous funding and top tier equipment.
 Yet there has been only little progress and an increasing number of casualties.